petershin/liferay-learn/docs/dxp/latest/en/collaboration-and-social/message-boards/user-guide/creating-message-boards-categories.md

 ## Adding Categories

-The most common way to add a new category is by directly using the the _Message Boards_ widget.
+The most common way to add a new category is by directly using the _Message Boards_ widget.

 1. On the Message Boards widget, click the _Add Category_ button.